www-e/edrak/docs/ADMIN_DASHBOARD_CURRENT_STATE.md

 ## Conclusion

 The Edrak admin dashboard has made significant progress following the completion of Phases 1 & 2.
 The foundation is now stable, build errors have been eliminated, and the dashboard is fully data-driven with live backend integration.

 However, approximately 40-50% of the planned functionality is still missing, particularly the frontend pages for complete CRUD operations.
 The backend APIs are largely complete, which provides a solid foundation for implementing the remaining frontend pages.

 ## Next Steps

 1. **Immediate**: Implement missing course and user management pages
-2. **Short-term**: Develop commerce management pages and features
+2. **Short-term**: Develop lesson management pages
-3. **Medium-term**: Add proper navigation and breadcrumb structures
+3. **Medium-term**: Develop commerce management pages and features
-4. **Long-term**: Polish UI/UX and add advanced features
+4. **Long-term**: Add proper navigation and breadcrumb structures, then polish UI/UX